 Today is Memorial Day.
 The calendar calls us to remember those who ignored fear to serve in the military to preserve our freedoms.
 Today it feels more real medically instead of militarily.
-We have two close family friends whose children we watched grow up both volunteer to work in the Covid units in their cities.
+We have two close family friends whose children volunteered to work in the Covid units in their cities.
 We prayed for them and many others.
 They have survived and are well.
 Parents are relieved.

 Like all wars there are those who go to do battle and those who stay home, pray earnestly and wait in the uncertainty of no answers, no news, no end.

 Why is freedom precious?
 Because the cost is incalculably high to families.

 My paternal grandmother watched her two sons, her only children, both volunteer to fight in World War II.
 And then her husband joined too.
 All three men donned handsome new uniforms, posed proudly for photos on their little front porch, and then shipped off to different assignments, in different branches of the military, eventually landing on three different continents.
 She waited home … alone.
 Miraculously, sovereignly, all three came home.

 My maternal grandmother ached as her only son, her first born, also marched into the war.
 A writer, she wrote a poem about the empty swing which once held its happy boy in hours of imaginary play.
 This 18-year-old also proudly stood on the porch of the farmhouse for photos.
 He, however, did not return home.
 His plane was shot down over Germany and never found, though all his crewmates returned to the U.S. This, too, was in God’s sovereign rule.